 - Exceptional faculty

-- Dedicated community of peers
+- Dedicated peers and a collegial community

 - Instruction in emerging technologies used in today’s schools